-At Vasi's time this large circular building was thought to be a temple to Hercules built by Decimus Junius Brutus, a Roman general who in 137 BC conquered the Spanish region known today as Galicia.
+At Vasi's time this large circular building was thought to be a temple to Hercules built by Decimus Junius Brutus, a Roman general who in 137 BC led a series of campaigns in the north-western part of the Iberian peninsula where a region of Spain is still known as as Galicia.
 The Roman Senate granted him the title of Callaicus.
-The building was also known as Tempio di Minerva Medica after a statue which was found there at the beginning of the XVIIth century (but today art historians believe it was found elsewhere, perhaps at Campo dei Fiori): it portrayed the goddess with a snake, a symbol of Medicine.
+The building was also known as Tempio di Minerva Medica after a statue which was found there at the beginning of the XVIIth century (but today some art historians believe it was found elsewhere, perhaps at Campo dei Fiori): it portrayed the goddess with a snake, a symbol of Medicine.
 It is known as Athena Giustiniani

-The small 1748 map here below shows 1) Tempio di Minerva Medica; 2) S. Bibiana.
+The small 1748 map here below shows 1) Tempio di Minerva Medica; 2) S. Bibiana which is covered in another page.

 The view in May 2009

 The ruins are now imprisoned between a tramway leading to Porta Maggiore and the rail track leading to Stazione Termini and yet they still call for admiration.
-The vault partially collapsed in 1828.
+The vault partially collapsed in 1812.
 The building was not a temple, but a IVth century AD nymphaeum, a monumental fountain.
+It stands on the area of Horti Liciniani, a large villa belonging to the Licini, the family of Emperor Licinius Gallienus (260-268), whose assumed tomb along Via Appia has a round structure similar to that of the nymphaeum.
+The Emperor could access his estate through an old triumphal arch which was rededicated to him.

 View of the side where the vault collapsed

-The drum has the shape of a decagon and it supports a concrete dome having a diameter of 25m/82ft, the largest one of ancient Rome after those of the Pantheon and of a hall of Terme di Caracalla.
+The drum has the shape of a decagon and it supports a concrete dome having a diameter of 25m/82ft, the largest one of ancient Rome after those of the Pantheon and of the calidarium of Terme di Caracalla.
 The image used as background for this page shows arches supporting the dome.

 Whenever he (Gallienus) went to the gardens named after him, all the staff of the Palace followed him.
 And there went with him, too, the prefects and the chiefs of all the staffs, and they were invited to his banquets and bathed in the pools along with the prince.
 Women, too, were often sent in, beautiful girls with the emperor, but with the others ugly old hags.